ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots/Installation-MacOS.rst

           export WEBOTS_SHARED_FOLDER=/Users/username/shared:/home/ubuntu/shared

         You can add this command line to the ``~/.bashrc`` file to automatically set this environment variable when starting a new terminal.
+        This variable must be set on both the VM and the host machine.

     .. group-tab:: Docker container

         In this section, the ROS 2 image is installed.
-        The following instructions and commands are all run on the host machine.

-        * Create a folder to use as a shared folder.
+        * Create a folder on the host to use as a shared folder.
           In this example, the shared folder on macOS is ``/Users/username/shared``, where ``username`` is your actual username.

           .. code-block:: console